Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 If you've been looking for a typical African adventure, you've come to the right place, because Wild Voyager provides the best Botswana and Victoria Falls Safari to meet all your expectations and much more.
 One of the most fun-packed Victoria Falls and Botswana packages, this tour will take you on a beautiful journey that you'll never forget.

 Botswana has so much to offer that it becomes difficult to make a list of it in a finite number of words.
-Its vast wilderness, diversity in wildlife and landscapes, well-preserved ecological balance- all of these combine to give you the perfect Victoria Falls Botswana tour.
+Its vast wilderness, diversity in wildlife and landscapes, and well-preserved ecological balance- all of these combine to give you the perfect Victoria Falls Botswana tour.

 The Victoria Falls is a gushing waterfall that can be seen from far-off.
 An entire rainforest thrives on the mist given off by the majestic Victoria Falls, whose glory precedes it.